 Sure, there are several reasons why a creditor could provide a revised, Loan Estimate (LE).
 For example, a “courtesy” LE could be provided to the applicant to give them up-to-date information regarding the loan.
 In addition, a creditor may choose to provide a revised LE due to a changed circumstance if the creditor wanted to adjust applicable fees that result from the valid changed circumstance.

 [A quick side note on this.
-Technically speaking, the section of Reg Z is which we often refer to as changed circumstances actually is found in 1026.19(e)(3)(iv) and is titled “revised estimates.”
-This section provides a total of six “reasons” where a revised LE can reset tolerances for purposes of determining good faith, of which only 2 reasons are actually “changed circumstances.”
+Technically speaking, the section of Reg Z in which we often refer to as changed circumstances actually is found in 1026.19(e)(3)(iv) and is titled “revised estimates.”
+This section of banking regulations provides a total of six “reasons” where a revised LE can reset tolerances for purposes of determining good faith, of which only 2 reasons are actually “changed circumstances.”
 Since the language of “changed circumstance” is understood as a reason to reset tolerances, I often use that word a bit more freely than how it is written in Regulation Z and wanted to point this out so that we are all on the same page.
 Again, technically speaking.]

 My point in this - which has been my point for years now - there are several reasons why a creditor could provided a revised LE, but there is only 1 reason under 1026.19(e)(3)(iv) why a creditor must provide a revised LE: when a floating rate becomes locked in.